makersacademy/rps-challenge/README.md

 Test green.

-To double check, wrote a feature test for Dave and Jim to enter their names, Dave choose rock,, Jim choose Paper, see Jim wins.
+To double check, wrote a feature test for Dave and Jim to enter their names, Dave choose Rock,, Jim choose Paper, see Jim wins.
 Test green (phew).

 #### Refactoring Multi-player